Our #1 Pick

 Key takeaways

-- A travel game has to pass three filters before gameplay matters: fits a seat-back tray, packs up in under 60 seconds, and survives a lost piece.
+- A travel game clears three filters before gameplay matters: it fits a seat-back tray, it packs away in under 60 seconds, and a lost piece does not brick it.

-- Hive Pocket is the safest single-game pick because the tiles form the board - no setup surface needed and no missing-board failure mode.
+- Hive Pocket is the safest single pick because the tiles form the board - no setup surface, no missing-board failure mode, and BoardGameGeek's community poll rates it best at exactly two players.

-- Sky Team won the 2024 Spiel des Jahres and is the rare co-op that legitimately plays well on a plane - silent dice placement is actually polite cabin behavior.
+- Sky Team won the 2024 Spiel des Jahres and carries an 8.11 BoardGameGeek average across roughly 33,700 ratings - silent dice placement is genuinely polite cabin behaviour.

 Hive (Pocket Edition)